-Besides an actual acoustic or electric guitar, a decent guitar amp is probably the most significant purchase a guitarist will make.
-Indeed, an amp is arguably more important to your tone than the guitar itself.
-Your first 'proper' amp is likely to be based on what your heroes play, but eventually you'll probably end up wanting an amp that better suits fits your own playing style.
-That’s where this guide to the best guitar amps comes in...
+Besides the guitar itself, a decent guitar amp is one of the most significant purchase a guitarist will make.
+Indeed, an amp is arguably more important to your overall tone than the guitar!
+Your first 'proper' amp is likely to be based on something that your heroes play, but you'll soon end up wanting an amp that better fits your own playing style.
+That’s where our expert guide to the best guitar amps comes in...

 The amp is the key to the door marked ‘tone’.
-Whether you use overdrive pedals to provide your gain, or you're looking for your amp to provide full bore distortion on its own, the amp you choose will determine the overall character your audience hears.
+Whether you use overdrive pedals to provide your gain, or you're looking for your amp to provide full bore distortion on its own, the amp you go for will determine the overall character your audience hears out front.

-With a dizzying array of amps on the market, you need to do some thorough research to figure out what's right for you.
-But thankfully, we've done the hard work for you, pinning down the best heads, combos and modelers from Mesa/Boogie, Orange, Marshall, Vox and many more, as part of our list of the best guitar amps you can buy in 2020.
-And we've even found the best prices for 'em, too.
+There's a dizzying array of amps on the market, so you need to do some thorough research before pulling the trigger to figure out what's right for you.
+Thankfully we've done all that hard work for you, pinning down the best heads, combos and modelers from Mesa/Boogie, Orange, Marshall, Vox and many more, as part of our list of the best guitar amps you can buy right now.
+And we've even found the best prices for 'em, too!

 - The best guitar amps under $1,000: combo amps and heads

 - Small budget?
 One of the best guitar amps under $500 should fit the bill

 - Want to spend even less?
 These are the best beginner guitar amps